exakat/exakat/docs/Rules.rst

    ?>

-This analysis cannot take into account comments about the fallthough.
+This analysis cannot take into account comments about the fallthrough.

 See also `CWE-484: Omitted Break Statement in Switch <https://cwe.mitre.org/data/definitions/484.html>`_ and
          `Rule: no-switch-case-fall-through <https://palantir.github.io/tslint/rules/no-switch-case-fall-through/>`_.